serlo/serlo-abc/README.md

   phones call this feature "mobile hotspot."
 While it's very convenient, if you have a data plan where you pay for data transfer you should be careful when using this feature, especially when installing dependencies from NPM.

+## Legal

+_Apple, the Apple logo and App Store are trademarks of Apple Inc._
+_Google Play and the Google Play logo are trademarks of Google LLC._